primaryobjects/MVC-Smart-Page/README.txt

 DESCRIPTION:

+MVC Smart Page is an MVC Helper method which returns HTML to display paged search result indexes.
+To use, simply pass the Smart Page method a series of parameters to customize the style of your paging, as described below.
-The MVC Html Helper method takes a series of parameter, including current page, results per page, total count, and link/text customizations to automatically calculate paging and display the resulting HTML.
+Smart Page will automatically calculate paging and display the resulting HTML.

 You can configure MVC Smart Page to set the minimum pages before paging displays, number of adjacent pages, number of non-adjacent pages, and even alter the value